 Each week you will have the opportunity to take some time to explore something that you are thinking about or struggling with which can then be reflected through the group experience and using the Proactive Parenting framework.
 Although the framework is a parenting approach, just as powerfully it can be internalised as a reparenting process for you too.

 M – OUTPATIENT PROGRAMME

 I made the call, listened and got to work.
 It was the best call I ever made.
 Charter shone the light on the darkness and made it a safe place for me to step out into the light.
 With courage, honesty, and compassion, I now show up for life every day, I now show up for me every day.

 I am so very grateful to all of the team at Charter.
 They are professional, they are fun, and most of all, they really really care!

-What makes Charter so special is the way Mandy works with the rest of the team to create a complete picture of what you need and where you’re at, on an almost second by second basis.
+What makes Charter so special is the way that the team work together to create a complete picture of what you need and where you’re at, on an almost second by second basis.
 I felt seen and heard.
 This made me feel safe enough to get on with the painful risks I needed to take in group to get properly well; the risks I’d spent a whole life avoiding.